-Fall is in full force and the soup, chowder and stew season has arrived.
-This is my favorite time of the year; leaves are changing and showing their beautiful colors, the first chill is in the air, and hunting season has begun.
-My J & J Alaskan halibut chowder served with Farmers Bread is a substantial chowder with potatoes, line caught halibut and bacon that speaks fall and comfort.
+Fall is in full force and the soup, chowder, and stew season has arrived.
+This is my favorite time of the year; leaves are changing and showing their beautiful colors, the first chill is in the air, and the hunting season has begun.
+My J & J Alaskan halibut chowder served with Farmers Bread is a substantial chowder with potatoes, line-caught halibut, and bacon that speaks fall and comfort.

 Webster dictionary defines comfort food as: